What is gravity?

-- Black holes have the strongest gravitational pull in the entire Universe
+- Black holes have the strongest gravitational pull in the entire universe.

 - The Earth is a giant magnet.
 Its magnetic field is like a bar magnet at its centre.

 - Sir Isaac Newton discovered gravity about 300 years ago.
 The story is that Newton saw an apple fall out of a tree.
-When this happened he realized there was a force that made it occur, and he called it gravity.
+When this happened he realised there was a force that made it occur, and he called it gravity.

 - Ocean tides are caused by the gravity of the moon.